 A major in Spanish or French requires 33 semester hours beyond 100-level classes.
 Come see us and we will help you add this to your major.

 Many of our students have combined their foreign language studies with the following programs.

 Students who concentrate in one foreign language are urged to begin studying a second foreign language.
 A double major in French and Spanish may be pursued by taking 30 credits in one language and 24 in the other, excluding 100-level courses.

 Students seeking K-12 certification in education must take 30 semester hours in the major language beyond 100-level classes.

-A minor in Spanish or French is a valuable addition to any professional track.
+Spend your electives wisely.
+Put those credits toward a minor in foreign language!
 For just 18 credits beyond elementary 100-level classes, you can gain a competitive edge in the workplace.
-Foreign language skills will distinguish you from other job candidates and increase your earning potential.
+Students beginning their foreign language at the 223 level or beyond can earn a minor for only 5 additional courses.
+Remember, foreign language skills will distinguish you from ALL other job candidates and increase your earning potential.